alexwalshml/dsir_project4/README.md

 ## Exploratory data analysis (EDA)

 #### EDA will consist of examining the following:
-- Inspecting most common words
+- Examining summary statistics
+- Highlight trends in the data
-- distributions of post lengths
+- Examining distributions to inform our modeling approach
-- Unique users
-- Most common bigrams
-- Inspect class proportions

 ## Feature Engineering